awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/SubscriptionFilters.md

    Note that you might need to make this call a few times before Kinesis starts to return data\.

    You should expect to see a response with an array of records\.
-The **Data** attribute in a Kinesis record is Base64 encoded and compressed with the gzip format\.
+The **Data** attribute in a Kinesis record is base64 encoded and compressed with the gzip format\.
 You can examine the raw data from the command line using the following Unix commands:

    ```
    echo -n "<Content of Data>" | base64 -d | zcat
    ```

-   The Base64 decoded and decompressed data is formatted as JSON with the following structure:
+   The base64 decoded and decompressed data is formatted as JSON with the following structure:

    ```
    {
        "owner": "111111111111",
-       "logGroup": "CloudTrail",
+       "logGroup": "CloudTrail/logs",
-       "logStream": "111111111111_CloudTrail_us-east-1",
+       "logStream": "111111111111_CloudTrail/logs_us-east-1",
        "subscriptionFilters": [
            "Destination"
        ],